zachpmanson/notes/notes/Notes/Software/Generative AI/Practical Deep Learning/Machine Learning.md

 >Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performance and provide a mechanism for altering the weight assignment so as to maximize the performance.
 We need not go into the details of such a procedure to see that it could be made entirely automatic and to see that a machine so programmed would "learn" from its experience.

-<cite>Arther Samuel, Artificial Intelligence: A Frontier of Automation</cite>
+-- Arther Samuel, Artificial Intelligence: A Frontier of Automation

 Important concepts: